SummaryRead the full fact sheet

 - make sure you have enough calcium in your diet – adults need a minimum of 1,000 mg of calcium every day, with men aged over 70 needing 1,300 mg.
 Dairy products are a good source of calcium, but calcium can also be found in small amounts in other foods including breads, cereals, tofu, legumes, fruits and vegetables, fish with edible bones (such as tinned salmon and sardines), tahini, almonds, figs and foods fortified with calcium.
 If you don’t think you’re getting enough calcium through your diet, talk with your doctor.
 You may need to consider taking supplements

 - falls prevention program – falls are responsible for the majority of hip and spine fractures in older people.
-A falls prevention program can provide strategies to help you prevent falls from occurring
+A falls prevention program can provide strategies to help you prevent falls occurring

 - consume alcohol and caffeine in moderation